Gedney M. Howe, III, P.A.

 Wrongful Death

-There are many people who rely on family members for financial support, emotional stability, and intimacy.
-When the family members who provide those benefits die because of the negligence or wrongful acts of another person, the surviving family members may have a wrongful death claim.
+Many people rely on family members for financial support, emotional stability and intimacy.
+When the people who provide these benefits die because of the negligence or wrongful acts of another person, the surviving family members may have a wrongful death claim.

 Wrongful death claims do not intend to assign a value to the life of the deceased, but filing a lawsuit that attaches value to the provisions once secured through the deceased can be an important part of facilitating the healing process.

-When grieving family members need to focus on and process emotional pain in order to keep the hope of eventually returning to a functional life that includes happiness, knowing that financial matters are handled properly can make a real difference in the ability to mentally absorb the radical changes the death of a family member can create.
+When grieving family members need to focus on and process the emotional pain of losing a loved one, knowing that financial matters are handled properly can make a real difference in absorbing the radical changes the death of a family member can create.

-The Law Offices of Gedney M. Howe, III, works with clients who are suffering the loss of a loved one due to wrongful death causes:
+The Law Offices of Gedney M. Howe, III, P.A., works with clients who are suffering the loss of a loved one due to wrongful death causes such as:

 Wrongful death claims require a certain relationship to the deceased.
 For instance, if a friend passes away due to the negligence of another party, a surviving friend may feel a severe emotional loss, but that is not a cause of legal action in South Carolina.